Skip to main content

 • whether rent will be paid in cash or by bank transfer

-• whether benefit payments will go the tenant or landlord
+• whether benefit payments will go directly to the tenant or you

 • how any shortfall between benefits and rent will be made up